-Many a time your Windows PC is responsible for causing these types of problem.
+Many a time, your Windows PC is responsible for causing these types of problems.
 It can happen with any browser – but since most of use one browser, we will not know.
 Since this is a network issue, the problem is related with your PC only.

 1] Check your Network Cables, Restart your Router and Reconnect